 - evaluate the work of the centre and plan new activities to meet changing demands

-- experiment with new provision, which might include after school and holiday clubs for children, new activities, e.g. quad biking, and courses not normally associated with outdoor pursuits, e.g. dog training or martial arts
+- experiment with new provision, which might include after school and holiday clubs for children, new activities, e.g. quad biking, and courses not normally associated with outdoor pursuits, such as dog training or martial arts

 - bid for funding from government bodies, especially for privately run centres